 - An official evaluation of your transcript(s) and credits will be provided to you after you are accepted to Carroll.

-If you are transferring from Helena College, please use this transfer guide as a reference to determine course equivalents.
+If you are transferring from Helena College or Flathead Valley Community College, please use the appropriate transfer guide as a reference to determine course equivalents.

 Helena College Equivalency Guide